Graham-72/feed_import/README.txt

    read in chunks.
 When we have an item we create the SimpleXMLElement object and we create entity object.
 We delete from memory content read so far and we repeat process until all xml content is processed.
+  -if we selected processXmlReader then xml is read node by node and imported.
   -if we selected processHTMLPage function then HTML is converted to XML and imported like processXML.
   -if we selected processCSV function then file is read line by line and